Guten Tag! Here's Mai from Classmethod Europe.

 - Keep an emergency key of a password manager. - e.g. for 1Password users, open an app, go to the menu > Account > Get Emergency Kit.
 It includes a secret key, an online sign-in URL, and a QR code.
 Print it (NOT in a shared network!) or store it in an external device.

 - Save all documents/files on cloud storage - e.g. OneDrive, iCloud, Google Drive

-- Also hidden files - e.g. .aws, .ssh, .zshrc (especially in a user's home directory)
+- Save important hidden files - e.g. .aws, .ssh, .zshrc (especially in a user's home directory)

-- Save browser's bookmarks - sign in an account on a browser and sync the bookmarks
+- Save browser's bookmarks - Sign in an account on Chrome to sync them or export them.

-- Make sure the data of your apps and tools are synced on the internet - otherwise, save data manually (e.g. Clippy's snippets)
+- Make sure the data of your apps and tools are synced on the internet or can be lost - Otherwise, save data manually. (e.g. export Clipy's snippets)

-- (If you do a clean install) Note the list of applications - not only apps from the App Store but those you downloaded from websites.
+- Note the list of applications - Not only apps from the App Store but those you downloaded from websites.

 Device backup with Time Machine

 - First of all, buy an external drive.

 - A dialog will show up which asks to use the drive as a backup disk for Time Machine.
 Follow the instructions and let it back up!